 As I said the other day when I laid out FDL’s position on whipping the public option, I’m still not convinced they can pass this bill–period.
 And I don’t particularly want to get everyone riled up to whip on something that may never happen.

-But as a pure matter of principle, after almost a year of blaming its exclusion on lack of votes in the Senate, there is no way it should die in the House.
+But as a pure matter of principle, after almost a year of blaming its exclusion on a lack of votes in the Senate, there is no way it should die in the House.

 The PCCC has done a great job getting members of Congress on the record as to where they stand, and I agree wholeheartedly with Adam Green: